Skip to main content

 5.2 Holistic Skill Development: The taxonomy promotes a holistic approach to skill development, encompassing a range of cognitive abilities from basic recall to critical thinking and creativity.

-5.3 Adaptability Across Subjects: It is versatile and applicable across diverse subjects, offering a universal framework for educators to tailor to their specific teaching contexts.
+5.3 Adaptability Across Subjects: It is versatile and applicable across diverse subjects, offering a universal framework for teachers to tailor to their specific teaching contexts.

 5.4 Sequential Skill Progression: Bloom's Taxonomy offers a hierarchical structure, allowing for the progressive development of cognitive skills.
 Students move from foundational knowledge to higher-order thinking.